 Originally the Gondoliers worked mostly for the Venetian elite, the wealthy and famed, and at their height, numbered in their thousands.
-They became the steerers of a maritime fad, that with the advent of steam boats, began to die down to what it is today – a vessel for tourists to see the city from the historic waterways, but also a symbol of the city of Venice, and its past melded to its present.
+They became the steerers of a maritime fad, that with the advent of steam boats, began to die down to what it is today: a vessel for tourists to see the city from the historic canals, but also a symbol of the city of Venice, and its past melded to its present.

 As the city of Venice stands today, the Gondoliers provide an essential service, acting as servant to the millions of travellers who come in search of the world famous allure and romance of Venice: the seducer.
 Their reach goes beyond this though.
-The Gondolier attire of striped shirts, and sometimes straw hats, has become a popular staple with tourists (and bears – see above) too, as well as souvenir stands that sell all kinds of Gondolier themed tidbits.
+The Gondolier attire of striped shirts, and sometimes straw hats, has become a popular staple with tourists (and bears) too, as well as souvenir stands that sell all kinds of Gondolier themed tidbits.